 A major is a program of study requiring at least 24 semester credits for completion.
-All courses in the major must be taken for a grade except internships/practica.
+All courses in the major must be taken for a grade except internships/practicum or clinical.

 One-Year Certificate Program

 A one-year certificate program is a unified series of courses composed of a minimum 30 credit hours.